 If you are worried about your golf ball falling out when transporting out of a hazard, look for a retriever that has a lock mechanism associated with it for added ball security.

-Ball Retriever Features 2019
+The Best Ball Retriever - Features

 |Product||Distance Covered||Weight||Retracted Length|